elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.i2} I am a specter; men chase me from their nightmares.
+- {:.i2} I am a specter.
+Men chase me from their nightmares.

 - {:.sp} The Crowd.